youngmadeof/GetTxtPy/README.md

 # GetTxtPy
-Super simple script, that will probably get a lot more complicated, to identify a string in any given file
+Super simple script, that will probably get a lot more complicated with time, to identify a specific string in any given file